matsstralbergiis/zmtest/nameserver02.md

 ## Base domain for test zones

 The base domain name for the test zones in this document is `consistency05.xa.`.
-All test zones are child zones the base domain name.
+All test zones are child zones to the base domain name.

 ## Messages
 The messages are defined in the test case ([NAMESERVER02]).